Massachusetts ship Tyrannicide (1776): Jonathan Haraden

 First Lieutenant Jonathan Haraden was promoted to command Tyrannicide when Captain Fisk assumed command of the brig Massachusetts.
 The two ships sailed together for the coast of Europe on 24 March 1777.
 They captured the brig Eagle, the snow Sally out of London with a cargo of English goods for Quebec, and then on 2 April Chalkley out of Honduras bound for Bristol with a cargo of mahogany at 41°30′N 45°00′W. On 8 April Tyrannicide captured the 500-ton barque Lonsdale after a three-hour engagement at 35° W. Massachusetts and Tyrannicide cooperated in the 22 April capture of a brig straggling from a British convoy at 48°N 16°W. Tyrannicide captured the 160-ton brig Trepassy on 30 April, but became separated from Massachusetts while being chased by a superior British squadron on 17 May.
 Tyrannicide escaped to Bilbao, Spain after throwing guns and stores overboard to lighten the ship, and returned to Boston on 30 August 1777.

 Tyrannicide sailed with Hazard on 21 November 1777 and captured the 130 ton brig Alexander on 13 December.
 Alexander was out of Halifax with a cargo of fish, oil, lumber and staves bound for the West Indies.
-The prize was retaken by HMS Yarmouth on 22 January 1778 off Barbadoes.
+The prize was retaken by HMS Yarmouth on 22 January 1778 off Barbados.
 Tyrannicide captured the schooner Good Intent on 22 December and the brig Polly (both out of Newfoundland with cargoes of fish and hoops) and then the snow Swift with a cargo of flour out of Bristol.
+On 18 February, 1778 she was fired upon by HMS Deal Castle off St. Vincent but was able to escape.
 Tyrannicide left the West Indies on 30 March 1778 and returned to Boston in May.